-10 Signs That Your Lungs May Be Failing
+10 Signs That May Indicate Your Lungs Are Failing

 An adult can breathe up to 20,000 times a day under normal conditions.
-When your breathing becomes irregular, you should keep an eye on yourself.
+When your breathing becomes irregular, you should definitely be concerned.

-Your airways are perhaps the system that has the most work to do in your body, and constant fatigue is a clear sign that your lungs may be failing.
+Your airways have to work really hard and constant fatigue is a possible sign that your lungs may be failing.

 1. Exhaustion or fatigue

-Suffering from cases of the flu caused by viruses during winter is quite normal in the majority of cases.
-However, extended periods of coughing and having the flu is not.
+Suffering from the flu caused by viruses during the winter is quite common.
+However, extended periods of coughing and having the flu aren’t.

 5. Shortness of breath